Teacher video: Shackleton

 Watch the full video

-This Geography scheme of work video introduces pupils to the inspiring story of Ernest Shackleton, the famous Antarctic explorer.
-Although Shackleton never achieved his goal of crossing the Antarctic continent, his name is remembered for his bravery, determination and leadership, especially during his Endurance expedition.
+In this Geography video, the adventures of Ernest Shackleton, the famous Antarctic explorer, are summarised with practical guidance for classroom activities.
+Although Shackleton never achieved his goal of crossing the Antarctic continent, his name is remembered for bravery, determination and leadership, especially during his Endurance expedition.

-Teachers will guide children as they follow Shackleton’s journey from England to Antarctica using four-figure grid references.
-Pupils will develop key map skills as they plot locations from the Weddell Sea to Elephant Island and South Georgia, visualising the route Shackleton took to rescue his crew.
-Teachers are supported in helping children develop Geographical skills, historical understanding, and empathy through mapping and narrative analysis.
-This is a powerful cross-curricular link between Geography and History, ideal for developing children’s knowledge of grid referencing and inspiring awe about real-world explorers.
+Teachers are supported in helping the children develop geographical skills, historical understanding and empathy through mapping and narrative analysis.
+This is a powerful cross-curricular link between Geography and History, ideal for building knowledge of grid referencing while inspiring awe about real-world explorers.

 This video is part of Kapow Primary’s Geography – Maps and fieldwork units.